Welcome to today's edition of the Rush 24-7 podcast.

 With the Bush tax cuts expiring, everybody's taxes are going up.

-Not just but everybody's taxes are going up anyway, no matter what deal is made, because of Obamacare alone.
+Not just, but everybody's taxes are going up anyway, no matter what deal is made because of Obamacare alone.

-So, but this notion of of paying for the tax cuts doesn't apply to Democrats, is the answer to your question.
+So, but this notion of paying for the tax cuts doesn't apply to Democrats, is the answer to your question.

 That's already in the baseline budgeting.